dbarsamian/conscriptor/README.md

 - **Syntax highlighting** to make styling **stand out**.
 - Customizable toolbar with quick access to common syntax to make editing approachable.
 - Keyboard shortcuts for common syntax to make editing quicker.
-- Insert tables pre-populated with placeholders to make writing tables quicker.
 - Inline HTML tags for adding in custom elements.
-- Templates to get you started quickly.
+- Templates to get you started quickly, with custom template creation and management to make writing common documents easy.

 ### Planned Additions

 - Auto-completion for symmetrical syntax, like **bold**, *italic*, ~~strikethrough~~, and `code`.
+- Insert tables pre-populated with placeholders to make writing tables quicker.
-- Template creation and management to make writing common documents easy.
+- Insert image button to make adding images to documents simpler.

 ## Getting Started